cakey/Shimmer/README.md

     def get_locations(self, data, ids):
         """
             This is an example data collection function, that collates a certain type of information we need.
-            Data and ids are dictionaries that store the data we need
+            Data and ids are dictionaries that store the data we need.
         """
         data['locations'] = mod.Location.objects.in_bulk(list(ids['locations']))
         return data, ids

     def get_comments(self, data, ids):
-        data['comments'] = mod.Location.objects.in_bulk(list(ids['comments']))
+        data['comments'] = mod.Comment.objects.in_bulk(list(ids['comments']))
         return data, ids

-    def massage_event(self, model_dict, data
+    def massage_event(self, model_dict, data):
         """
             Example of an massager to change the output of a model instance.
         """